opensvc/docs.opensvc.com/source/agent.upgrade.rst

-.. _agent.update:
+.. _agent.upgrade:
-.. index:: update, repository, mirror
+.. index:: upgrade, repository, mirror

-Agent Updates
+Agent Upgrade
 *************

 Introduction
 ============

 OpenSVC provides packages for all supported operating systems at https://repo.opensvc.com.
-Agents can be updated using one of the following methods, ordered by scalability:
+Agents can be upgraded using one of the following methods, ordered by scalability:

 * Download the required opensvc package to your hosts and use operating system specific local package management commands.
 * Feed the opensvc packages into your existing per operating system package depots and use operating system specific network-aware package management commands.